runlevel5/gpu-screen-recorder-gtk/README.md

 You can also install gpu screen recorder (the gtk gui version) from [flathub](https://flathub.org/apps/details/com.dec05eba.gpu_screen_recorder).
 This flatpak includes gpu-screen-recorder so no need to install that first.

 # Dependencies
-GPU Screen Recorder GTK uses meson build system so you need to install `meson` to build GPU Screen Recorder GTK:
+GPU Screen Recorder GTK uses meson build system so you need to install `meson` to build GPU Screen Recorder GTK.

 ## Build dependencies
 These are the dependencies needed to build GPU Screen Recorder GTK: